Romano’s Hiking Tips

 - Columbia River Gorge.
 The oak pine savanna of Klickitat (pronounced Tick-a-tat in the spring) County are infested with the buggers.

 - South Sound Prairies.
 The oak and ash forests here provide good tick habitat.

-- Pyramid Lake (Olympic National Park).
+- Lake Crescent (Olympic National Park).
 Due to the micro climate here, this is one of the few places in the Olympics to be on tick alert.